 “We’re All Wonders” by R. J. Palacio

-In this read aloud, Ms. Shaw reads the picture book version of the bestseller, “Wonder,” by R. J. Palacio.
+In this lesson, Ms. Shaw reads the picture book version of the bestseller, “Wonder,” by R. J. Palacio.
 “We’re All Wonders” is a beautiful story about empathy, acceptance, and kindness.
 Ms. Shaw focuses on empathy and discusses what it means and ways we can show empathy for others.
-This read aloud also includes an “Everybody Needs Empathy” coloring sheet to download as well as a relaxation technique using a calm down glitter jar to practice taking slow and deep breaths.
+This lesson also includes an “Everybody Needs Empathy” coloring sheet to download as well as a relaxation technique using a calm down glitter jar to practice taking slow and deep breaths.

 “I Am Enough” by Grace Byers

 You are enough!
 Just as you are.
 Some days you might lose a race, make a mistake, feel mad, sad, or nervous, but no matter what, you are enough.
-That is the message that Ms. Shaw emphasizes in this read aloud.
-This read aloud also includes a “mindful moment” technique to practice noticing how happiness and peace come from within.
+That is the message that Ms. Shaw emphasizes in this lesson.
+This lesson also includes a “mindful moment” technique to practice noticing how happiness and peace come from within.